UMR-CNRM/PHYEX/docs/Developer.md

   - testHUGE: modified source code to check the incomplete NPROMA feature
   - testprogs\_data: modified source code used to generate samples for the test programs (more on this topic in the [Offline documentation](./Offline.md))

-## CONTRIBUTION WORKFLOW FOR AROME and HARMONIE-AROME DEVELOPERS
+## Contribution workflow for AROME and HARMONIE-AROME developers

 The build systems are evolving.
 Until cycle 49t1 (included), the physics source code is directly included in the source code tree.